Recycle Our Mason Jars | How to Make an Air Plant Terrarium

 1 or 2 air plants

 A spray bottle of water.

 How to Make an Air Plant Terrarium:

 Remove the label and wash the jar.
 Add small pebbles to fill about 1/3 the jar.
-First arrange the lichens in the jar how you would like, then indent a small hole in the pebbles using your finger.
+First arrange the lichens in the jar how you would like.
+Then indent a small hole in the pebbles using your finger.
 Place the air plant snugly in the hole.
 Add twine around the jar and mist the air plant and lichens with a bit of water.
-Thoroughly mist the your terrarium once a week.
+Thoroughly mist your terrarium once a week.